-CS2318Z Cooking On Your Own (Semester 1) Grades 10, 11, 12 2.5 credits Do you only know how to cook Ramen and boxed mac and cheese?
+CS2318Z Cooking On Your Own (1 Semester)

+Do you only know how to cook Ramen and boxed mac and cheese?
 Is that how you're planning to survive college and your early adulthood?
 Join this class to learn how to plan, shop for, and cook fun, healthy, and inexpensive meals for you and your friends.
 Students will discover tips and tricks for surviving on their own.
 This is a great opportunity to learn how to plan and prepare a variety of foods in our cooking labs, walking field trips, and engaging projects.
 We will explore food preparation techniques, valuable menu planning skills, recipe resources, and how to personalize recipes for both personal taste and time.
 Basic Budgeting and financial responsibility will also be explored and practiced.
 Students will be evaluated through a variety of activities, including cooking in the culinary labs, projects, and will leave class with a personalized cookbook of recipes and information that will be a valuable tool for now and when you live on your own.